Aditta-das/Aditta-das/Readme.md

     },
     'certificate': {
-        'Coursera': ['SQL for Data Science', 'Data Visualization with python', 'Deep Neural network with pytorch', 'Getting Start with GO'], },
+        'Coursera': ['SQL for Data Science', 'Data Visualization with python', 'Deep Neural network with pytorch', 'Getting Start with GO', 'Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning'], },
 }
 ~~~~